 As if tax troubles aren't bad enough, enter the lawyers!
 Ralph's Grocery Stores in California designed an unpopular bonus program for store managers.
-When calculating the bonus, Ralph's deducted general business losses, like store theft and damaged merchandise. from the final figure.
-Feeling that employees should not have to shoulder these "costs of doing business," one former store manager filed a class action lawsuit against Ralph's ... and won.
+When calculating the bonus, Ralph's deducted general business losses-like store theft and damaged merchandise-from the final figure.
+Feeling that employees should not have to shoulder these "costs of doing business," one former store manager believed employees should not have to shoulder these "costs of doing business."
+This employee filed a class action lawsuit against Ralph's ... and won.

 The state court found that Ralph's "bonuses" actually qualified as wages, as defined by the California Labor Code.
 The store managers did not qualify as exempt employees, as Ralph's maintained.
-Thus, Ralph's could not lawfully deduct costs of doing business from the employees' wages.
+Thus Ralph's could not lawfully deduct costs of doing business from the employees' wages.
 The jury found in favor of the employees in the class action and Ralph's was slapped with a hefty settlement.

-The lesson is clear when it comes to rewards and recognition: What you don't know can hurt you!
+The lesson is clear-when it comes to rewards and recognition: What you don't know can hurt you!